Lifted Model Checking for Relational MDPs: Related work

 Many studies integrate model checking techniques into other AI fields.
-In planning, authors compute the optimal policy at the first-order level using value iteration \citep{Boutilier:2001,Sanner:2009,Kersting:2004}, which can be seen as a probabilistic reachability task, namely a special case of the general probabilistic model checking problem.
-This paper generalizes this special case with a temporal logic thus fits in the Planning as Model Checking paradigm \citep{Giunchiglia:2000}.
-In robotics, model checking techniques are used for online motion planning \citep{Lahijanian:2012,Maly:2013,He:2015} where the states are labeled with propositions.
-This results in a multi-dimensional state space that grows explonentially with the domain size \citep{He:2015}, which is the problem this paper directly tackles.
+In planning, authors compute the optimal policy at the first-order level using value iteration~\citep{Boutilier:2001,Sanner:2009,Kersting:2004}, which can be seen as a probabilistic reachability task, namely a special case of the general probabilistic model checking problem.
+PCTL-REBEL generalizes this special case with a temporal logic thus fits in the Planning as Model Checking paradigm~\citep{Giunchiglia:2000}.
+In robotics, model checking techniques are used for online motion planning~\citep{Lahijanian:2012,Maly:2013,He:2015} where the states are labeled with propositions.
+These propositions result in a multidimensional state space that grows exponentially with the domain size~\citep{He:2015}, which is the exact problem that this paper tackles.
 Generally, our work can be applied a wide range of frameworks that have a large model, particularly in relational domains.

-There is a fruitful literature on theoretical results for infinite systems.
-Decidable conditions for the infinite systems verification problem has been defined in first-order mu-calculus \citep{Hariri2012,Calvanese2016,DeGiacomo2012,DeGiacomo2016} and first-order CTL \citep{Belardinelli2011,Belardinelli2012}.
+There is a fruitful literature on theoretical results of infinite systems.
+Particularly, the state-boundedness condition for decidable verification has been defined in first-order mu-calculus~\citep{Hariri2012,Calvanese2016,DeGiacomo2012,DeGiacomo2016} and first-order CTL~\citep{Belardinelli2011,Belardinelli2012}.
 However, these studies focus on the non-probabilistic setting.
-Our work contributes to extending the theoretic results to stochastic models by introducing the abstract relational MDP.
-A limitation of the relational pCTL language is that does not support quantification across, which could be investigated as described in the work of \citet{Belardinelli2013}.
+Our work contributes to extending the theoretical results to stochastic models by introducing the abstract relational MDP.
+A limitation of the relational pCTL language is that it does not support quantification across conjunctions, which could be investigated as described in the work of~\citet{Belardinelli2013}.